 }A change to terraform_data.configuration_params.input will update this resource, and potentially the aws_instance if it consumes the output.

-When you need to run scripts (e.g., local-exec or remote-exec) that aren't tied to a specific piece of infrastructure, terraform_data is an ideal host:
+When you need to run scripts (e.g., local-exec or remote-exec) that aren't tied to a specific piece of infrastructure, terraform_data is a good place to put them:

 resource "aws_instance" "web" {